0xadada/0xadada.github.io/docs/2020-09-04-the-us-is-a-failed-experiment.md

 My thinking is more aligned with Zeynep Tufecki:

-> “We think of society as this Hobbesian thing, as opposed to the reality where
+> We think of society as this Hobbesian thing, as opposed to the reality where
-> most people are very friendly, most people are prone to solidarity.”
+> most people are very friendly, most people are prone to solidarity.
 >
-> <figcaption>
->   Zeynep Tufecki
->   <cite><a href="https://www.nytimes.com/2020/08/23/business/media/how-zeynep-tufekci-keeps-getting-the-big-things-right.html">How Zeynep Tufekci Keeps Getting the Gig-things Right</a></cite>
+> <figcaption>Zeynep Tufecki <cite>[How Zeynep Tufekci Keeps Getting the Gig-things Right](https://www.nytimes.com/2020/08/23/business/media/how-zeynep-tufekci-keeps-getting-the-big-things-right.html)</cite></figcaption>
-> </figcaption>

 In disasters and daily life, people want to help each other, and feel as part of something greater than themselves.
 The atomization of the individual, a result